lerez0/butter-t0aster/README.md

 ## MIY - make it your-own

-Feel free to edit the script to suit your needs!
+Feel free to fork and edit the script to suit your needs!
 Want to change the snapshot frequency?
 Adjust the swappiness value?
 Or maybe add another backup target?
-All of that can be done by editing the `butter-t0aster.sh` file.
+All of that can be done by editing the `setup-butter-and-t0aster.sh` file.

 ---

 ## license

-This script is licensed under the MIT License.
+This script is under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---